EduardoMac6/EduardoMac6/README.md

-## 👋 Hola, soy Eduardo Mac
+# 👋 Hi, I'm Eduardo Mac

-**Diseñador Gráfico & Frontend Developer apasionado por la tecnología y la creatividad.**
+**Head of Digital Design and Development at Aura**

 ---

-### 💡 Sobre mí
+### 💡 About me

-Amante de la tecnología, siempre busco aprender, escuchar y cooperar.
-Me motiva solucionar problemas con diseño y nuevas tecnologías, generando soluciones funcionales y creativas para empresas y proyectos variados.
+Passionate about technology and creativity.
+I love to learn, listen, and cooperate.
+Motivated to solve problems using design and new technologies, creating functional and creative solutions for different companies and projects.

 ---

-### 🛠️ Habilidades principales
+### 🛠️ Main Skills

-- **Diseño:** Adobe Illustrator, Adobe Photoshop, Figma, Branding, Motion Graphics, 3D Modelado
+- Design: Adobe Illustrator, Adobe Photoshop, Figma, Branding, Motion Graphics, 3D Modeling
-- **Frontend/Web:** HTML, CSS, Sass, Bootstrap, Tailwindcss, Angular, Astro, WordPress
+- Frontend/Web: HTML, CSS, Sass, Bootstrap, Tailwindcss, Angular, Astro, WordPress
-- **Marketing Digital:** SEO, Google Ads & Analytics, publicidad de Facebook e Instagram, producción audiovisual
+- Digital Marketing: SEO, Google Ads & Analytics, Facebook and Instagram ads, audiovisual production

 ---